integritychain/ml-dsa-rs/README.md

 ![Apache2/MIT licensed][license-image]
 ![Rust Version][rustc-image]

-[FIPS 203] (Initial Public Draft) Module-Lattice-Based Digital Signature Standard written in pure Rust for server, desktop, browser and embedded applications.
+[FIPS 204] (Initial Public Draft) Module-Lattice-Based Digital Signature Standard written in pure Rust for server, desktop, browser and embedded applications.

-This library implements the FIPS 204 **draft** standard in pure Rust with minimal and mainstream dependencies.
+This crate implements the FIPS 204 **draft** standard in pure Rust with minimal and mainstream dependencies.
 All three security parameter sets are fully functional.
-The code does not require the standard library, e.g. `#[no_std]`, has no heap allocations, and exposes the RNG so will be suitable for the full range of applications.
+The implementation does not require the standard library, e.g.
-The API is being stabilized and significant performance optimizations are forthcoming.
+`#[no_std]`, has no heap allocations, e.g. no `alloc`, and exposes the `RNG` so will be suitable for the full range of applications down to bare-metal.
+The API is nearly stabilized and significant performance optimizations are forthcoming.
+This crate will quickly follow any changes to FIPS 204 as they become available.

 See <https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.204.ipd.pdf> for a full description of the target functionality.

 The functionality is extremely simple to use, as demonstrated by the following example.